How HSV Actually Works

 Herpes spreads through direct skin-to-skin contact — specifically, contact with an area of skin where the virus is active.
 This can happen whether or not visible sores are present.

-What HSV does not spread through: toilet seats, towels, water, or casual contact like hugging or sharing a meal.
+What herpes does not spread through: toilet seats, towels, water, or casual contact like hugging or sharing a meal.
 The virus doesn’t survive outside the body and requires direct skin contact to pass between people.

 How HSV Lives in the Body

-Episode Timeline
+Outbreak Timeline

 The prodrome